stevenjgibbons/VIScERaL/DPRK_exercise1/README.md

 (1) **locate_one_event.sh**

-This script solves for the location of one of the events DPRK1, DPRK3, DPRK4, or DPRK5 relative to the fixed DPRK2.
+This script solves for the location of one of the events DPRK1, DPRK3, DPRK4, or DPRK5 relative to the fixed DPRK2 using fixed slowness vectors based upon the ak135 model.

 (2) **DPRK_events.txt**